Orange Livebox

 Orange Livebox is an ADSL wireless router available to customers of Orange's Broadband services in Kenya, Guinea, France, Tunisia, Spain, Jordan, the Netherlands, Switzerland, Poland, Belgium, The United Kingdom (Formerly), Mauritian partner MyT, Lightspeed Communications in Bahrain and Orange Botswana.
-Depending on the model, it is manufactured by Inventel, Sagecom or ZTE.
+Depending on the model, it is manufactured by Inventel, Sagemcom or ZTE.
 The Livebox is also known as FunBox in some countries like Poland, Ivory Coast and Senegal.